ThreeDotsLabs/watermill/docs/content/docs/forwarder.md

 To be precise - there will be component responsible for sending prizes to lottery winners.
 It will receive `LotteryConcluded` events, and using the lottery ID embedded in the event, verify who was the winner, checking with the database entry.

-In our case, the database is MySQL and the message broker is Google Pub/Sub, but it could be any two other technologies.
+In our case, the database is MySQL and the message broker is Google Pub/Sub, b/t it could be any two other technologies.

 Approaching to implementation of such a command, we could go various ways.
 Below we're going to cover three possible attempts, pointing their vulnerabilities.